Bright Futures Bursaries and Scholarships

 - Margaret Kaye Scholarships

 There are two Music Scholarships.
-One, to the value of 20% of the School fees is awarded during the Summer Term of L5 or U5 to a girl who intends to study Music A Level alongside her practical music-making.
-The second is to the value of 10% of the School fees and is awarded to a girl who makes a significant contribution to School music-making but will not take Music A Level. - The Sixth Form Art and Textiles Scholarship
+One is awarded during the Summer Term of L5 or U5 to a girl who intends to study Music A Level alongside her practical music-making.
+The second is awarded to a girl who makes a significant contribution to School music-making but will not take Music A Level. - The Jennifer Bate Memorial Organ Scholarship

-This is awarded for sporting prowess and is for 20% of the day fees in the Sixth Form and is awarded internally at the end of the Spring Term in U5 (Year 11). - Scholarships for New Entrants to the Sixth Form
+This is awarded for sporting prowess and is awarded internally at the end of the Spring Term in U5 (Year 11). - Scholarships for New Entrants to the Sixth Form

 Please note that the full discount is given only on the first scholarship.
 If any future scholarships, awards, bursaries or discounts are given to the same girl, then they are applied to residual fees not full fees.
+No girl may hold more than 10% of fee discount in scholarships, but may hold a second award in titular form.

 Music Scholarships & Awards